 Busch Gardens Williamsburg

 Virginia’s theme parks are all decked out during fall for their signature Halloween events.
 Spend the day riding roller coasters, eating seasonal fare, and browsing spooky Halloween shops at Busch Gardens or Kings Dominion.
-For family-friendly Halloween fun, visit Busch Gardens before 6pm and Kings Dominion on weekends until October 28, 2018.
+Both parks have family-friendly fun before the sun goes down.

-Where to Go: The European countries of Busch Gardens Williamsburg are transformed for Howl-O-Scream, turning into fear-themed Terror-tories like Ripper Row and Sideshow Square.
-In addition to terrifying creatures lurking around the grounds, the park offers seven haunted houses, two party zones, six bars with Halloween-themed beverages, and two escape rooms.
+Where to Go: The European countries of Busch Gardens Williamsburg are transformed for Howl-O-Scream, turning into fear-themed Terror-Tories like Disgroteque and Clown Town.
+In addition to terrifying creatures lurking around the grounds, the park offers haunted houses, party zones, bars with Halloween-themed beverages, and escape rooms.

-Kings Dominion’s Halloween Haunt features eight haunted mazes with themes like the Cornstalkers, Zombie High, and Blood on the Bayou, five scare zones including Nercopolis, The Lair, and Cleaver Brothers Carnival, and four horrifying live shows.
+Kings Dominion’s Halloween Haunt features haunted mazes with themes like the CornStalkers and Blood on the Bayou, scare zones including the Catacombs and Cleaver Brothers Carnival, and horrifying live shows.

 Marker-Miller Orchards